 A second class ticket for the Hue to Ninh Binh train costs around 575,000 VND.
 However, these often get booked up so you may end up paying 700,000 VND for a first-class ticket if you don’t plan ahead.

-Ninh Binh has considerable variety when it comes to accommodation with choices ranging from budget backpacker hostels to luxury resorts.
+Ninh Binh, Vietnam has considerable variety in accommodations, with choices ranging from budget backpacker hostels to luxury resorts.

-Some travellers opt to stay in the city.
+Some travellers opt to stay in the city when they visit Ninh Binh.
 However, if you can, I recommend basing yourself in the surrounding areas such as Tam Coc or Trang An, this way you can fully immerse yourself in the beauty of the area.

-Here are three options of where to stay in Ninh Binh for each budget:
+Here are three options for where to stay in Ninh Binh for each budget: